 Contoneaster, Pomaderris, Hairpin Banksia, Climbing Apple Berry, Thick-lipped Spider-orchid, Budawangs Wallaby Grass

 Southern Ribbon Gum forest, Swamp Gum forest, Brown Barrel forest, Silvertop forest, Yellow Box grassy woodland (nationally critically endangered).

 What we’re doing on the property

-'It's never been cleared or farmed and so the forest is in really good condition, making it robust enough to resist invasion by exotic species.'
+We found a pine seedling in there once, the odd thistle, and only one rabbit.
+It's never been cleared or farmed and so the forest is in really good condition, making it robust enough to resist invasion by exotic species.